 Trends come and go, yes (and at All Things Hair HQ, we’d be absolutely remiss to not try every single one, of course), but there’s something unshakeable about a classic.
 Blonde hair is one of those things that goes through several iterations too, depending on what’s in vogue at the moment: During the 1950s, coiffed platinum locks took the stage, as bombshell screen sirens sported the hue, while grown-out, sunnier golden blondes became the look during the hippie, free-loving ’70s.
 In the Early Aughts, stripey blonde highlights (inexplicably) became the hottest thing ever, which gave way to more natural blonde hair shades like balayage and ombré during late 2010s.

 Even though there’s something about every shade of blonde out there, its this latter natural blonde hair color that’s been quietly doing its job since day 1.
 We pay homage to this wear-anywhere, wear-anytime, universally flattering hue (we credit its neutral ashy tones) in the following looks below.
-Scroll on to find your new classic:
+Scroll on to find your new classic and get inspired: